dhmit/gender_novels/gender_novels/tutorials/setup/1_python_install.md

 RemoteSigned
 ```

+It will give you a warning that you are changing your execution policy.
+Click "Y" to save.

 Next, we're going to install a package manager which will help us automate installation processes for Python and other tools.
 Chocolatey is a command-line package manager built for Windows that works like `apt-get` does on Linux.
 We can install it by typing the following:

 ```